kubernetes/website/content/en/docs/contribute/participating.md

 When a reviewer is assigned a pull request to review it is not a sole responsibility, and any other reviewer may also offer their opinions on the pull request.
 If a reviewer is requested, it is generally expected that the PR will be left to that reviewer to do their editorial pass on the content.
-If a PR author or SIG Docs maintainer requests a review, refrain from merging or closing the PR until the requested reviewer completes their review.
+If a PR author or SIG Docs approver requests a review, refrain from merging or closing the PR until the requested reviewer completes their review.

-### Maintainers
+### Approvers

-Maintainers have the ability to merge a PR.
+Approvers have the ability to merge a PR.

-Maintainers can indicate their approval with a comment to the pull request: `/approve`.
+Approvers can indicate their approval with a comment to the pull request: `/approve`.
-A maintainer is indicating editorial approval with the an `/approve` comment.
+An approver is indicating editorial approval with the an `/approve` comment.

-Maintainers may skip further reviews for small pull requests if the proposed changes appear trivial and/or well-understood.
+Approvers may skip further reviews for small pull requests if the proposed changes appear trivial and/or well-understood.
 An approver can indicate `/lgtm` or `/approve` in a PR comment to have a pull request merged, and all pull requests require at least one approver to provide their vote in order for the PR to be merged.

 {{< note  >}}**Note:** There is a special case when an approver uses the comment: `/lgtm`.
 In these cases, the automation will add both `lgtm` and `approve` tags, skipping any further review.